Higher torsion and secondary transfer of unipotent bundles: Introduction

 The map $f_{\ast}\tau^{s}(p')$ need not be homotopic to $\taus(p)$ in general, but this property does hold provided that $f$ is a fiberwise diffeomorphism of bundles.

 The map $\tau^{s}(p)$ gives rise to a certain cohomology class

 \cite[4.10]{BDKW} which we will call the cohomological torsion of the bundle $p$.

 In \cite[Section 9]{IgusaAx} Igusa showed that the cohomological torsion of the composition $pq$ can be, in some cases, computed from the torsion of the bundles $p$ and $q$.
-Namely, if $q$ is an oriented linear sphere bundle then we have
+Namely, if $q$ is an oriented linear sphere bundle then

 where $\chi(F_{q})\in \Z$ is the Euler characteristic of the fiber of $q$ and